-I wrote a “What’s in My Hospital Bag” post back when I was pregnant with Jasper and thought about just updating that one, but I figured it would be nice to create a whole new post as things are always changing!
+I wrote a “What’s Inside My Hospital Bag” post back when I was pregnant with Jasper and thought about just updating that one, but I figured it would be nice to create a whole new post as things are always changing!
 To view that post, click A Peek Inside My Hospital Bag!

 I also plan on creating a printable checklist for any expecting mamas out there who maybe want additional guidance.
 Keep your eyes open for that soon!